The Superfast 60 Second Emergency Brain Recovery Plan

 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.”
 Earl Nightingale

-If you found this useful then please share it on the socials (those little tabs on the left), it really does make all the difference!
+If you found this post about how to beat anxiety attacks at work useful then please share it on the socials (those little tabs on the left), it really does make all the difference!